trungk18/trungk18.github.io/_posts/2018-01-23-uncaught-type-error.md

 console.log(obj.prop1 && obj.prop1.deepProp); //undefined
 ```

-This works because the `&&` and operators actually return the value of one of the specified operands if these operators are used with non-Boolean values, they may return a non-Boolean value.
-The rule is described as If we had `expr1 && expr2`. **Returns expr1 if it can be converted to false; otherwise, returns expr2.
-Thus, when used with Boolean values, && returns true if both operands are true; otherwise, returns false.**
+This works because the `&&` operators actually return one of the value of the specified operands if these operators are used with non-Boolean values.
+The rule is described as.
+If we had `expr1 && expr2`, it will

+- Returns expr1 if it can be converted to false; otherwise, returns expr2.
+- Thus, when used with Boolean values, && returns true if both operands are true; otherwise, returns false.

 See more on [Expressions and operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)

 The `obj.prop1 && obj.prop1.deepProp` returns `undefined` because `obj.prop1` is undefined which will be converted/coerced to `false`.
 The reason behind how JavaScript uses type coercion in Boolean contexts.
-You can read from [Truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).
+You can read more, [Truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).

 I often use the `&&` to check If the property is actually existed before going down further.